hongboooo/hongboooo.github.io/_pages/about.md

 Generative AI has subverted the traditional creative mode.
 However, AI research always focuses on technological innovation, resulting in designers and creators still needing to adopt computer-centered interaction language (e.g., Bounding Box, semantic map) instead of their familiar design language and material (e.g., Sketch, Graphic Panel, Prototype).
 From the user-centered perspective, I integrate AI ability in creators’ familiar habits, materials, and tools, proposing efficient and easy-to-use systems.

-<span style="color:grey">For example, from the perspective of design materials, I combined the physical prototype material familiar to designers with Gen AI (<a href="https://doi.org/10.1080/10447318.2022.2111051">UIST’24</a>).
-From the perspective of design procedure, I enabled Gen AI to provide outputs based on the double-drill procedure, a classical design process, (CHI’25).
-From the perspective of design methodology, I integrated traditional design methodologies (e.g., FBS, Co-Evolution) with Gen AI (IJHCI’25).</span>
+<span style="color:grey">For example, from the perspective of design materials, I combined the physical prototype material familiar to designers with Gen AI (<a href="https://doi.org/10.1145/3654777.3676399">UIST’24</a>).
+From the perspective of design procedure, I enabled Gen AI to provide outputs based on the double-drill procedure, a classical design process, (IJHCS，under review).
+From the perspective of design methodology, I integrated traditional design methodologies (e.g., FBS, Co-Evolution) with Gen AI (<a href="https://doi.org/10.1145/3654777.3676399">IJHCI’25</a>).</span>

 <div class="separate-section common-paragraph"></div>